 Only EOSC WG members who fulfill these criteria are eligible to vote about the Statement:

-The assessment must take place after the close of the collection of applications for the statement, i.e. from 4 April 2025, and the assessment must be closed no later than 25 April 2025 in order for the WG statement to accompany the mini-project application.
 The start of the assessment is chosen as agreed by the specific working group.
-Eligible EOSC CZ WG members may vote about the Satement for a period of 3 calendar days.
+Eligible EOSC CZ WG members may vote about the statement for a period of 3 calendar days.
+They can support or reject the request or abstain from voting.

 The EOSC CZ WG statement for a specific mini-project will be confirmed by the WG secretary, who will oversee the proper execution of the evaluation process.